1j01/textual-paint/README.md

 \*If you use a virtual environment, it will only install within that environment.

-`--clear-screen` is useful for development, because it's sometimes jarring to see error messages that have actually been fixed, when exiting the program.
+`--clear-screen` is useful for development, because it's sometimes jarring or perplexing to see error messages that have actually been fixed, when exiting the program.

-`--inspect-layout` lets you middle click to visualize the layout breakdown by labeling each widget in the hierarchy, and coloring their regions.
+`--inspect-layout` enables a DOM inspector accessible with F12, which I built.
+It also lets you apply a rainbow highlight and labels to all ancestors under the mouse with middle click, but this is mostly obsolete/redundant with the DOM inspector now.
 The labels affect the layout, so you can also hold Ctrl to only colorize, and you can remember how the colors correspond to the labels, to build a mental model of the layout.

 `--restart-on-changes` automatically restarts the program when any Python files change.
 This works by the program restarting itself directly.
 (Programs like `modd` or `nodemon` that run your program in a subprocess don't work well with Textual's escape sequences.)